Psychedelic Research Chemicals: What You Need to Know

 Evidence shows that 1P-LSD acts as a prodrug to LSD, and metabolizes as LSD in the body.

-Several countries have specifically banned 1P-LSD, including Sweden and Switzerland.
+Several countries have specifically banned 1P-LSD, including Germany, Sweden and Switzerland.

 Other countries have banned analogs of LSD, which 1P-LSD falls under if marketed for human consumption.
 Examples are the United States Federal Analogue Act and Latvia’s amendment on tryptamine derivatives.
 However, we have heard of no cases of people prosecuted for 1P-LSD possession under these laws.